 In the first and fourth recitals in the preamble to the contested regulation the Commission identifies the difficulties which have arisen.
-It explains in the fifth to the seventh recitals why those difficulties might greatly destabilise the common organisation of the markets in sugar.
-In the ninth recital the Commission sets out the underlying reasons for establishing a quota of 3 340 tonnes.
-As regards excluding 1999 as a reference year, the Commission explains in the ninth recital that it was 'the year in which imports recorded an exponential rise, and in respect of which there is currently an OLAF investigation into suspected irregularities'.
+It explains in the fifth and sixth recitals why those difficulties might greatly destabilise the common organisation of the markets in sugar.
+In the eighth recital the Commission sets out the underlying reasons for establishing a quota of 4 848 tonnes.
+As regards excluding 1999 as a reference year, the Commission explains in the eighth recital that it was 'the year in which imports recorded an exponential rise'.

-238 The seventh plea is therefore unfounded.
-The plea of illegality raised against Regulation No 2553/97 239 The applicants in Cases T-110/00 and T-159/00 point out that Article 2(2) of the contested regulation makes imports into the Community of sugar and mixtures qualifying for EC/OCT cumulation of origin subject to the rules contained in Articles 2 to 6 of Regulation No 2553/97.
-If the latter regulation is unlawful, then, the applicants claim, Article 2(2) of the contested regulation is also unlawful.
-240 The Commission replies that the plea of illegality is inadmissible since the contested regulation does not implement the regulation which the applicants in Joined Cases T-110/00 and T-159/00 claim is unlawful.
-241 The Court points out that Regulation No 2553/97 does not constitute the legal basis for the contested regulation.
+210 The sixth plea is therefore unfounded.

+The plea of illegality raised against Regulation No 2553/97

+The applicant in Case T-350/00 points out that Article 2(2) of the contested regulation makes imports into the Community of sugar and mixtures qualifying for EC/OCT cumulation of origin subject to the rules contained in Articles 2 to 6 of Regulation No 2553/97.
+If the latter regulation is unlawful, then, the applicant claims, Article 2(2) of the contested regulation is also unlawful.

+- 212 The Commission replies that the plea of illegality is inadmissible since the contested regulation does not implement the regulation which it is claimed is unlawful. - The Court points out that Regulation No 2553/97 does not constitute the legal basis for the contested regulation.
 However, since Articles 2 to 6 of Regulation No 2553/97 are declared applicable mutatis mutandis to imports of sugar and mixtures under the EC/OCT cumulation of origin regime, if Articles 2 to 6 of Regulation No 2553/97 were unlawful, this would affect the legality of Article 2(2) of the contested regulation.
-Those provisions may therefore form the subject of a plea of illegality under Article 241 EC (Joined Cases T-305/94 to T-307/94, T-313/94 to T-316/94, T-318/94, T-325/94, T-328/94, T-329/94 and T-335/94 Limburgse Vinyl Maatschappij and Others v Commission [1999] ECR II-931, paragraphs 285 and 286).
+Those provisions may therefore form the subject of a plea of illegality under Article 241 EC (Joined Cases T-305/94 to T-307/94, T-313/94 to T-316/94, T-318/94, T-325/94, T-328/94, T-329/94 and T-335/94 Limburgse Vinyl Maatschappij and Others v Commission [1999] ECR II-931, paragraphs 285 and 286). - 214 The applicant in Case T-350/00 submits that Regulation No 2553/97 is ultra vires since neither primary nor secondary Community law grant the Commission the power to implement Article 108b of the OCT Decision. - It must be observed that the applicant concerned does not claim specifically that the conditions imposed by Articles 2 to 6 of Regulation No 2553/97, which were declared applicable mutatis mutandis by Article 2(2) of the contested regulation, are unlawful.
+It contends solely that the Commission lacked competence to adopt Regulation No 2553/97. - 216 However, the argument, if it were founded, would not affect the legality of the contested regulation if it were established that the Commission had the power to include in the contested regulation provisions such as those appearing in Articles 2 to 6 of Regulation No 2553/97.